Which iPad is right for you? We break it down | CNN Underscored

 The screen goes nearly edge to edge, lacking a home button.
 It also lacks Face ID, a feature that’s still reserved for the iPad Pro line.
 Instead, Apple has built its Touch ID fingerprint technology into the iPad Air’s sleep/wake button.
 It’s the first time we’ve seen Apple use Touch ID somewhere other than the home button, and it worked flawlessly in our testing.

 Inside the Air is Apple’s A14 Bionic processor.
 It’s the same processor the iPhone 12 line uses, and it’s incredibly quick and powerful.
-Apps open fast, games are lag free, and multitasking is a breeze.
+Apps open fast, games are lag-free and multitasking is a breeze.

-The Air is powerful enough to handle daily tasks like email and web browsing, but also keep pace with your photo and video editing needs.
+The Air is powerful enough to handle daily tasks like email and web browsing, but it also keeps pace with your photo and video editing needs.

 If you’re looking for a tablet you can get some work done on that’s more powerful than the basic iPad and and not nearly as expensive as the iPad Pro, the iPad Air is a good fit.